 The philosophy of processing of gaseous RAW is rather simple and it consists in separation of radioactive materials from contaminated air in the ventilation system by filtration.
-The following tables provide discharged gas activity data, effective doses received by an individual in the critical group of the population and shares of individual groups of radionuclides on the used specified limit for gaseous discharges.
+The following tables provide discharged gas activity data, effective doses received by a representative person and percentage of authorized discharge limit for gaseous discharges.

-The specified limit is the authorized effective dose limit of external irradiation and the effective dose rate per individual in the critical group of the population set up for NPP Temelín at $40 \,\mu$ Sv/year by SÚJB license.
+The authorized effective dose limit of external irradiation and the effective dose rate per representative person has been set up for NPP Temelín at 40 $\mu$ Sv/year by SÚJB license.